-HDMI cables provide richer sound than optical, but may only work with newer TVs.
-Meanwhile, optical cables give you sound that’s almost as good as HDMI but can be played through older TVs.
+Soundbar HDMI vs Optical cables provide richer sound than optical but may only work with newer TVs.
+Meanwhile, optical cables give you sound that’s almost as good as HDMI ARC but can be played through older TVs.
 Soundbars offer a convenient and cost-effective way to upgrade your TV’s audio.

-The choice between HDMI or optical can sometimes be tricky, so here are some things to consider.
+Choosing between HDMI ARC or optical connection can sometimes be tricky, so here are some things to consider.

 - 1 What Is a Soundbar?